ARMAr-LASSO: Mitigating the Impact of Predictor Serial Correlation on the LASSO: The ARMAr-LASSO

 \end{ass}

+\begin{rem} The error term $v_t$ is modeled as a stationary Near-Epoch-Dependent (NED) process which, under appropriate decay conditions, can be approximated by a strongly mixing sequence.
+In particular, this includes the case of stationary, and finite-order ARMA processes, which are well known to be strongly mixing with geometric decay of the mixing coefficients (see, e.g., \citealt{davidson1994}).
+For valid asymptotic results, we assume that the error term has finite $q$-th moments for some $q>4$, ensuring tails sufficiently light for our limit theory, although stronger assumptions such as exponential moment bounds could also be accommodated. \end{rem}

 To derive the error bound of the ARMAr-LASSO estimator from~\eqref{wmLASSO}, we follow the typical procedure presented in technical textbooks (see, e.g.,~ \citealp{Buhlmann2011}, ch.
 6).
-We need $\lambda$ to be sufficiently large as to exceed the empirical process $\underset{i}{\text{max}}\left| T^{-1}\sum_{t=1}^Tw_{i,t}v_t \right|$ with high probability.
-In addition, since equation~\eqref{wmLASSO} is formulated in terms of the true ARMA residuals instead of the estimated ones, we need to show that the two are sufficiently close.
-To this end, let $\pmb\gamma_i$ and $\widehat{\pmb\gamma_i}$ be the vector of the autocovariance functions of the $i$-th variable and its estimate, respectively.
-We have the following Theorem.
+We need $\lambda$ to be sufficiently large as to exceed the empirical process $\underset{i\leq n_T+p_y,t\leq T}{\text{max}}\left| \sum_{t=1}^Tw_{i,t}v_t \right|$ with high probability.